 It should be noted that while settlements are usually reached during or after the settlement conference, the parties can choose to settle the matter at any time during the process up to the time of trial.
 It is also of note that an overwhelming majority of cases settle before reaching the trial stage.
-Quite often, the abundance of time, effort, and money one must put into preparing for trial outweighs any potential judgment that may be awarded.
+Quite often, the time, effort, and money one must put into preparing for trial outweighs any potential judgment that may be awarded.
 This makes settling an attractive option.

 Any party may offer to settle the matter at any time by serving the opposing party with an Offer to Settle (Form 14A) outlining the terms of settlement.
 This offer can be accepted by the receiving party by serving an Acceptance of Offer to Settle (Form 14B).
-If a matter proceeds to trial, whether a reasonable offer was presented will have bearing on the legal costs a deputy judge may award.
+If a matter proceeds to trial, whether a reasonable offer was presented or rejected may have bearing on the legal costs a deputy judge may award.

 Most often, the parties will arrive at a settlement through discussion and bargaining.
 Once an agreement is reached, both parties can formalize the settlement by executing a Terms of Settlement (Form 14D).
 What is agreed upon by the parties to resolve the matter will be outlined on the form and may include payment terms, the return of property, or an acknowledgment.
 Some form of a full and final release is often incorporated as well.
 Upon filing this form with the court, the matter will be withdrawn.